Frequently Asked Questions...

 Q. How do I receive credit for this field school?

 A. Check with your university to confirm that they will accept transfer credits from Adam Mickiewicz University.
-Make sure that you have all transfer information before coming to Drawsko as well as the address to which your transcripts should be sent.
+Make sure that you have all transfer information before coming to Giecz as well as the address to which your transcripts should be sent.
 After we receive confirmation from you of desiring credit, we will submit your grades and registrar information to the university.
 Transcripts usually come out around the end of September.

 Q. Do we work on the weekends?

 A. No, weekends are spent traveling to various places and relaxing.
-Saturdays consist of a field trip to a nearby city or village and Sundays are spent in Drawsko.
+Saturdays consist of a field trip to a nearby city or village and Sundays are spent in Giecz.
 You will have the entire day Sunday to yourself.
 Prepare (bring things to do) accordingly.

 Q. How much free time do we have?